 The District Court hears and decides pre-trial motions at a Federal Motion Hearing.
 Sometimes the Federal Motion Hearing and the Pretrial Conference are combined into one setting.

-If the Defense has filed a motion challenging the legality of a search and seizure, such motion may be heard at this hearing.
-Motions that challenge the legality of a search or seizure are called Motions to Suppress.
+If the Defense has filed a motion challenging the legality of a search and seizure, such a motion may be heard at this hearing.
+Motions challenging the legality of a search or seizure are called Motions to Suppress.
 The goal of such a motion is to exclude illegally obtained evidence.

-At a Federal Motion Hearing the Judge may decide motions based on written submissions by the parties.
+At a Federal Motion Hearing, the Judge may decide on motions based on written submissions by the parties.
 To decide a Motion to Suppress, the Court will often hear testimony.
-Most often, federal agents involved in the challenged search or seizure will testify.
-The Defense will cross examine these witnesses in an effort to demonstrate that the motion should be granted.
+Federal agents involved in the challenged search or seizure will most likely testify.
+The Defense will cross-examine these witnesses to demonstrate that the motion should be granted.
 The Defense may also call additional witnesses depending on the facts of the case.

 FEDERAL MOTIONS TO SUPPRESS

 Anything seized by the Government during its investigation may be subject to a Motion to Suppress.
-The goal is always to exclude the challenged evidence as having been illegally obtained.
+The goal always excludes the challenged evidence as having been illegally obtained.